-- 11. Share buy-back authority - That, in substitution for any existing authority but without prejudice to the exercise of any such authority prior to the date hereof, the Company be and is hereby generally and unconditionally authorised, pursuant to and in accordance with Section 701 of the Companies Act 2006 (the "Act"), to make market purchases (within the meaning of Section 693(4) of the Act) of fully paid Ordinary shares of £12.50 each in the capital of the Company ("Ordinary shares") (either for retention as Treasury shares for future reissue, resale, transfer or for cancellation), provided that: - (a) the maximum aggregate number of Ordinary shares hereby authorised to be purchased is 262,005; - (b) the minimum price (excluding expenses) which may be paid for each Ordinary share is £12.50; - (c) the maximum price (excluding expenses) which may be paid for each Ordinary share shall not be greater than the higher of: - (i) 5 per cent. above the average middle market quotation on the London Stock Exchange of an Ordinary share over the five business days immediately preceding the date of purchase; and
+11. Share buy-back authority

+That, in substitution for any existing authority but without prejudice to the exercise of any such authority prior to the date hereof, the Company be and is hereby generally and unconditionally authorised, pursuant to and in accordance with Section 701 of the Companies Act 2006 (the "Act"), to make market purchases (within the meaning of Section 693(4) of the Act) of fully paid Ordinary shares of £12.50 each in the capital of the Company ("Ordinary shares") (either for retention as Treasury shares for future reissue, resale or transfer or for cancellation), provided that:

+- (a) the maximum aggregate number of Ordinary shares hereby authorised to be purchased is 262,240 or, if less, the number representing 14.99% of the issued share capital of the Company at the date of the passing of this resolution; - (b) the minimum price (excluding expenses) which may be paid for each Ordinary share is £12.50; - (c) the maximum price (excluding expenses) which may be paid for each Ordinary share shall not be greater than the higher of: - 5 per cent. above the average middle market quotation on the London Stock Exchange of an Ordinary share over the five business days immediately preceding the date of purchase; and

-- (ii) the higher of the last independent trade and the highest current independent bid on the London Stock Exchange; and - (d) unless previously varied, revoked or renewed by the Company in a general meeting, the authority hereby conferred shall expire at the conclusion of the Company's next Annual General Meeting or on 31 October 2016, whichever is the earlier, save that the Company may, prior to such expiry, enter into a contract to purchase Ordinary shares under such authority which will or might be completed or executed wholly or partly after the expiration of such authority and may make a purchase of Ordinary shares pursuant to any such contract. - 12.
+- (ii) the higher of the last independent trade and the highest current independent bid on the London Stock Exchange; and - (d) unless previously varied, revoked or renewed by the Company in a general meeting, the authority hereby conferred shall expire at the conclusion of the Company's next Annual General Meeting or on 31 October 2017, whichever is the earlier, save that the Company may, prior to such expiry, enter into a contract to purchase Ordinary shares under such authority which will or might be completed or executed wholly or partly after the expiration of such authority and may make a purchase of Ordinary shares pursuant to any such contract. - 12.
 That a General Meeting of the Company other than an Annual General Meeting may be called on not less than 14 clear days' notice provided that this authority shall expire at the conclusion of the next Annual General Meeting of the Company.